opensemanticworld/rapsql/README.md

 ## How to get started ##
-You need to have [docker with compose](https://docs.docker.com/get-docker/) :whale: installed on your machine.
+First things :one:st...  you need to have [docker with compose](https://docs.docker.com/get-docker/) :whale: installed on your machine.
 There are just a few steps to get this rapsql-stack running.
 Just follow this short instrucitons :point_down:

 1. Clone this repository to a local folder
 2. Configuration